Attempting to Behead the Grounded:

 to (trans)form stars.

-Jay Lucero aka Silverfemme is a senior at Hunter College.
+Jimena Lucero is a senior at Hunter College.
 They were awarded the Martin Luther King Jr. Award from Queensborough Community College.
 Jay is a poet, actor, and activist born and raised in NYC.
 They are a magical brown oddity that embodies no and all genders.
 Instagram: @silverfemme.